 Cold Regions Engineering

 Meet the arctic engineering course requirement to practice in Alaska.
 Explore the challenges of cold regions engineering and solutions for technical problems related to cold weather, snow and ice.
 Consider foundation and building designs for arctic regions.
 Learn about snow control, ice growth on water surfaces, ice mechanics and the physical and thermal properties of frozen ground.
 Study the effects low temperatures have on construction materials and personnel.
+Learn about drinking water and wastewater systems at camps, homes, and communities in the far North.

 What the Course Covers